KyleMardell/freeflow-api/README.md

 ### Django API

-The back end API is made using the Django rest framework amongst s number of other helper packages.
+The back end API is made using the Django rest framework as well as a number of other helper packages.
 There are 4 custom models with corresponding serializers, views and urls.
 There are models for profiles, projects, tasks, and custom tasks.
 A user profile is generated automatically when a user signs up and all other models have full C.R.U.D functionality using Django's rest framework API views.

 #### Profile model
 The profile model contains user input fields for name, bio, email address, phone number, and profile image.
 I chose these fields as the app is a project tracker that will generate reports or invoices and having this type of information on one of these documents, provides both a professional look and adheres to general industry standards.
 There are additional fields contained in the model foe user id as a foreign key as well as auto generated created on and updated on time fields.